googleapis/google-cloud-cpp/README.md

 check the [INSTALL.md file](INSTALL.md).

-If you prefer to install dependencies at a custom location and want to compile aginst it, please check the instruction at [build with CMake](./doc/setup-cmake-environment.md).
+If you prefer to install dependencies at a custom location and want to compile against it, please check the instruction at [build with CMake](./doc/setup-cmake-environment.md).

 #### macOS